Gov. Abbott orders review of school safety in Texas, includes random unannounced intruder checks - NewsBreak

 AUSTIN, Texas — Texas Democratic gubernatorial candidate Beto O'Rourke was in Austin Friday to speak on the recent Uvalde school shooting.
 O'Rourke discussed his vision for protecting children across the state and how he believes his opponent, Gov. Greg Abbott, has failed to do so over the past seven years.

-Texas' "Dead Suspect Loophole" could be used to block the release of law enforcement records related to last week's school shooting in Uvalde that left 19 children and two adults dead, transparency advocates and lawmakers fear.
+AUSTIN (KXAN) — Texas’ “Dead Suspect Loophole” could be used to block the release of law enforcement records related to last week’s school shooting in Uvalde that left 19 children and two adults dead, transparency advocates and lawmakers fear.
+For years, KXAN investigators have explored...

-The U.S. Census Bureau just released its annual population estimates for cities across the country.
-Between July 1, 2020, and July 1, 2021, Texas' population increased by 310,288, more than any other state in the nation.

-A convicted murderer on the run since escaping a prison bus after stabbing its driver last month was shot dead by law enforcement late Thursday after he killed a family of five and stole their truck from a rural weekend cabin, a Texas prison system spokesman said.

 When it comes to the rate of firearm deaths, California ranks among the nation’s lowest.
 California had 8.5 gun deaths per 100,000 people in 2020, compared with 14.2 gun deaths per 100,000 in Texas that same year.